HiteshSuryawanshi-24/C-Programs/README.md

 # C-Programs
-All C Language and Logic
+All C Language Programs and Logic